 Ready in less than 30 mins, this spicy scallops recipe requires only 7 simple ingredients: pumpkin, frozen scallops, quinoa, yuzu or lime zest, shichimi and a bunch of basil and parsley leaves.

-I’ve deliberately decided to serve these scallops with a super simple pumpkin puree, and quinoa (for an extra nutrients boost), but you can opt for any of your favorite grains (basmati or venere rice, farro and barley are a few of my favorite alternatives).
+I've deliberately decided to serve these scallops with a super simple pumpkin puree, and quinoa (for an extra nutrients boost), but you can opt for any other grains (basmati or venere rice, farro and barley are a few of my favorites).

 Packed with nutrients and bold vibrant flavors, these Spicy Scallops with Pumpkin Puree make a lovely gluten-free starter and are sure to steal the show at your next dinner party!